The bundle of this code is interesting but the bundle is huge! I recommend trying out either of the solutions below.

 The below repo has a preconfigured way to clone a repo, and demonstrate adding packages to run on AWS Lambda quickly.

-- 1) Setup an AWS Account and CLI on machine
+- 1) Setup an AWS Account and CLI on your machine

 - 2) Provision an AWS Lambda with role